 The remaining 1146 orders were examined individually.
-The Stanton principle, that if every set of characters for $B_0(p)$ (p dividing p to the first power) contains a character of degree less than p, we must have p that p the first power been mechanized.
-But this test, illustrated in Example 3 of p that p is 5, was not difficult to apply by hand.
+The Stanton principle, that if every set of characters for $B_0(p)$ (p dividing g to the first power) contains a character of degree less than 2p, we must have w = 1, could have been mechanized.
+But this test, illustrated in Example 3 of § 5, was not difficult to apply by hand.